AleksandraPereira/AleksandraPereira/README.md

 ### My Jedi Journey 🚀
-Since setting off on this interstellar adventure through the tech universe, I’ve been captivated by how Information Technology shapes the future — much like the Holocron shaped the Jedi.
+Since setting off on this intergalactic adventure through the tech universe, I’ve been captivated by how Information Technology shapes the future — much like the Holocron shaped the Jedi.
 Some of my missions include:

 🧩 Programming Challenges: Cracking code puzzles like decoding Sith transmissions